-Suppose you have a group of audio objects at different amplitude and you want to make them all play at the same level.
+Suppose you have a group of audio objects at different amplitudes and you want to make them all play at the same level.
 You can easily solve this issue by using the Audio Normalization feature in ActivePresenter 8.
 Basically, Audio Normalization applies a constant amount of gain to an audio recording to bring the amplitude to a target level (the norm).
 For example, you can normalize audio during the recording phase when you cannot speak at the same volume.
 So, let’s see how Audio Normalization works now.

 Use Audio Normalization

 Firstly, if you have an audio file and want to normalize it, ensure to insert it into ActivePresenter.
 After that, do as follows:

 Step 1: Select the entire track or specify the audio range that you want to normalize.

 Step 2: In the Timeline pane, click the Audio Normalization button .
 Then, the Audio Normalization dialog will appear as the below image.
 Adjust the settings and click OK to normalize the selected track.

 - Remove DC offset (center on 0.0 vertically): DC offset is an offsetting of a signal from zero.
 The waveform can represent the trouble as it appears above or below the 0.0 horizontal line.
 In general, DC offset is mostly a hardware problem that can cause clicks, distortion, or loss of audio volume, which can limit the possible loudness.
 Hence, removing DC offset is required when normalizing audio as it centers the waveform on the 0.0 amplitude level.
 Besides, if you are sure your audio has no offset, You should deselect this check box to speed up the normalization